laurabenestan/DAPC/README.md

 ## 4 - Visualize the DPCA results with the ggplot package

-Write the results of the DPCA.
+Save the results of the DPCA in a dataframe.
 ```{r}
 tab=as.data.frame(dapc2$ind.coord)
 write.table(tab, "DCPA_results_diplodus.txt", quote=F, sep="\t", row.names=TRUE)
 ```

-Add information to the tab results of the DPCA
+Add information to the tab results of the DPCA.
 ```{r}
 tab$IND <- row.names(tab)
 ```

-Add geographical information
+Add geographical information.
 ```{r}
 dpca_geo <- merge(x = tab, y=geo, by=c("IND"))
 ```